 The system level configuration can be:

 - 0 – 2FA is turned off.
-Users can log into Calem with username and password.
+Individual users can turn on 2FA.

 - 2 – 2FA is turned on all the time.
 Users log into Calem with username, password, and a code to log into Calem.